Robust subspace recovery by Tyler's M-estimator

-The main contribution in this work is that, we introduce Tyler's M-estimator for subspace recovery, and justify this estimator by showing that the algorithm \eqref{eq:IRLS} can recover the underlying subspace exactly under rather weak assumptions on the distribution of data points.
-Besides, we also apply geodesic convexity and majorization-minimization argument to show the existence and the uniqueness of the minimizer, and the convergence of the algorithm.
-While these two facts are also observed in~\cite{Wiesel2012}, the analysis in this paper is more careful and therefore it proves the uniqueness of the minimizer and the pointwise convergence of the algorithm.

-The paper is organized as follows.
-In Section~\ref{sec:background}, we introduce the background on the geometry of $\PSD(D)$ and geodesic convexity.
-With this background we prove the uniqueness of the solution to \eqref{eq:problem} and the convergence of the algorithm \eqref{eq:IRLS} in Section~\ref{sec:main}.
-Then we perform some experiments that describe the performance of Algorithm~\ref{eq:IRLS} and verify Theorem~\ref{thm:exact_recovery} in Section~\ref{sec:experiments}.
+The paper is organized as follows: In Section~\ref{sec:background}, we introduce the background on the geometry of $\PSD(D)$ and the geodesic convexity.
+Then we prove Theorems~\ref{thm:uniqueness} and~\ref{thm:exact_recovery} and discuss the stability of subspace recovery by Tyler's M-estimator in Section~\ref{sec:main}.
+Finally, we perform simulations to verify Theorem~\ref{thm:exact_recovery} and show the performance of Tyler's M-estimator on simulated and real data sets in Section~\ref{sec:experiments}.
 Technical proofs are shown in the Appendix.